 Fair: 580 to 669

 Scores that range from 580 to 669 are considered fair.
 Lenders may disqualify individuals with these scores if they apply for mainstream loans.
 Consumers with scores in this range may be considered subprime borrowers.
+However you can still qualify for car loans.
+See what credit score is needed to buy a car at Carmax.

 They may only be eligible for loans with interest rates significantly higher than the best available.
 There is an increased risk to the lender with a borrower who has a fair credit rating.